Variable Clustering via Distributionally Robust Nodewise Regression: Simulation Experiments

 in order to accommodate both positive and negative factor loadings.
 We also fix the number of desired clusters, instead of letting the algorithm decide.
-For $k$-medoids, we use the distance measure $1-\rho^2$ with $\rho$ being the sample correlation between two variables.
+For $k$-medoids, we use the distance measure $1-r^2$ with $r$ being the sample correlation between two variables.
+See \Cref{sec-implementation} for implementation details of the other algorithms.

-For DRO only, we have also tested two additional values for $\alpha$: $\alpha=0.1$ and $\alpha=0.01$, corresponding to a $90\%$ confidence level and a $99\%$ confidence level, respectively.
-We find that the clustering results are nearly identical to $\alpha=0.05$, which means that the algorithm is not sensitive to the confidence level $1-\alpha$.
-Below we will only report the results of $\alpha=0.05$, which corresponds to a $95\%$ confidence level.